Skip to main content

 • Use strong, unique passwords for each of your online identities.
 Never re-use the same password for multiple online identities.
 Choose different letters, numbers and symbols and avoid using anything familiar that others can publicly research about you, such as your date of birth or a pet's name.

 • Never click links in an email.
-For example, if you receive a notification from your bank, log in directly to the bank’s website instead of using the link in your email.
+For example, if you receive a notification from your bank, log in directly to the bank’s website instead of using the link provided in the email.

 • Never share personal or financial information in an email.

-• Always be suspicious of unsolicited emails and phone calls.
+• Always be suspicious of unsolicited emails, text messages and phone calls.

 • If it sounds “too good to be true,” it probably is, for example, a work-from-home job.